BT811/Hackathon2025/README.md

 ## ✨ Key Features

 - **📸 Smart OCR**: Advanced text extraction from images using Tesseract with optimized preprocessing
-- **🤖 AI-Powered Cards: Google Gemini analyzes words and extracts the sentences they appear in to create rich flashcards"
+- **🤖 AI-Powered Cards: Google Gemini analyzes words and extracts the sentences they appear in to create rich flashcards
 - **💬 Interactive Chat**: Built-in AI assistant helps you practice using new words and provides grammar corrections
 - **🗂️ Deck Management**: Organize flashcards into custom decks for focused study sessions
 - **📊 Progress Tracking**: Monitor your learning journey with detailed statistics and streak tracking